mosaicml/composer/docs/source/trainer/checkpointing.rst

 This will train your model, saving the checkpoints locally, upload them to the S3 Bucket `my_bucket`, and delete the checkpoints from the local disk.
-The checkpoints will be located on S3 as `checkpoints/ep3.pt` for third epoch's checkpoints, for example.
+The checkpoints will be located on S3 inside your bucket as `checkpoints/ep3.pt` for third epoch's checkpoints, for example.
+The full URI in this case would be:
+`s3://my_bucket/checkpoints/ep3.pt`.

 This is equivalent to creating a RemoteUploaderDownloader object and adding it to loggers.
 This a more involved operation, but is necessary for uploading checkpoints to other cloud object stores, like